West Metro Station 7

 Station 7

-Fire Station 7 at the current location on Mississippi Ave, built in 1943 and replaced at the same location in 2008.
-Mississippi Ave. was originally called Morrison Rd. and is the former Bancroft Fire Protection District Station 41 and Headquarters.
+Fire Station 7 at the current location on Mississippi Ave. and built-in 1943 and replaced at the same location in 2008.
+Mississippi Ave. was originally called Morrison Rd. and is the former Bancroft Fire Protection District (Colorado) Station 41 and Headquarters.

 Shown here in 2004.